czero-cc/SCAPO/README.md

 - Reddit communities for sharing real experiences
 - OpenRouter for accessible AI APIs
 - Coffee ☕ for making this possible
+- Ollama and LMstudio for awesome local LLM experience
+- All opensource contributors in this AI space

 ---